 Goal 8 Decent Work and Economic Growth

-Speed up the regulatory framework that guarantees the achievement of Goal 8 in accordance with Article 27 of CRPD, including providing a clear explanation of the interpretation of the 2% and 1% quota stipulated in Law No. 8 Year 2016 concerning Persons with Disabilities
+Speed up the regulatory framework that guarantees the achievement of Goal 8 in accordance with Article 27 of CRPD, including providing a clear explanation of the interpretation of the 2% and 1% quota stipulated in Law No. 8 Year 2016 concerning Persons with Disabilities.

-Ensure that the 2% and 1% quota are implemented by the Government and the private sector, including through comprehensive and regular data and monitoring processes
+Ensure that the 2% and 1% quota are implemented by the Government and the private sector, including through comprehensive and regular data and monitoring processes.

 Ensure reasonable accommodation for workers with disabilities, both in government and the private sector to ensure that accommodations are put in place for all persons with disabilities, including also including other concessions in working conditions, such working from home one day a week or a flexible work schedule.